Skip to Content

 You can find quartz in Minnesota in places such as Gunflint Trail, the north shore of Lake Superior, the Zumbro River, east of Grand Marais, near Biwabik, the area around Ironton, and the other Cuyuna Iron Range localities.

 TIP: Ore and mineral are two quite widespread terms.
-But many people do not know how to distinguish these two terms correctly.
+However, many people do not know how to distinguish these two terms correctly.
 Find out the main differences between ore and minerals in the article below:

 Main Differences Between Ore and Mineral You Should Know